devya10/PAY_NOW/README.md

 ## Features

 1. User Authentication
-   - Sign Up: New users can create an account.
+   - Sign up: New users can create an account.
-   - Sign In: Existing users can log into their accounts.
+   - Sign in: Existing users can log into their accounts.

 2. Dashboard
    - Profile Management: Users can update their username and password.